 2. A project on human extinction, in particular concerning what humanity should do to prepare for its own extinction.

-4. Immanent metaphysics: I am pursuing the project of immanent metaphysics, presented in Idealism and the Harmony of Thought and Reality (OUP 2023), in particular for the case of agency, number, and concepts tied to that-clauses.
+4. Immanent metaphysics: I am pursuing the project of immanent metaphysics, presented in Idealism and the Harmony of Thought and Reality (OUP 2023), in particular for the case of agency, number, and various concepts tied to that-clauses.

 Over the last few years I have been working on idealism, in particular a defense of a strong version of idealism, which holds that not just minds in general, but our human minds in particular, are metaphysically central to reality as a whole.
 This view is defended in some detail in my book